 Many developers say that the latest version of Ionic, Ionic 4, is the best version ever.
-We checked what the most beneficial changes are and how the process of migrating looks like to find out if it’s worth to migrate from Ionic 3 to Ionic 4.
+We checked what the most beneficial changes are and how the process of migrating looks.
+Find out if it’s worth to migrate from Ionic 3 to Ionic 4.

 Ionic 4 — What are the Major Changes?